ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 * ``osx_say`` callback plugin was renamed into :ref:`say <say_callback>`.

-* Inventory plugins now support caching via cache plugins.
+* Inventory plugins now support caching through cache plugins.
 To start using a cache plugin with your inventory see the section on caching in the :ref:`inventory guide<using_inventory>`.
 To port a custom cache plugin to be compatible with inventory see :ref:`developer guide on cache plugins<developing_cache_plugins>`.

 Porting custom scripts
 ======================